hzz0024/HSRL_workshop/README.md

 This repository includes scripts and data associated with the practical sessions of population genetic analyses\
 Prepared by Honggang Zhao, with helps from Matt Hare lab.

+## Download the example data and scripts

+To start, please download the example data and R script [here](https://github.com/hzz0024/HSRL_workshop/blob/main/HSRL_workshop.zip)

+Then unpacked the .zip file in your Desktop

+Double click the `HSRL_workshop.R` to load the script in RStudio.
+Or you can download the R script directly [here](https://github.com/hzz0024/HSRL_workshop/blob/main/HSRL_workshop.R) and open it by double-clicking.

 ## Installation of R/RStudio

 All the tutorial can be completed with the R/Rstudio.
 We encourge you to pre-install the R packages and look over related tutorials that needed for data analyses.